-What led you to exploring Sri Lanka?
+What led you to explore Sri Lanka?

 Working as a beach specialist, I get to know amazing beaches all over the world.
-I’ve always been intrigued by Sri Lanka: it has the beaches, culture, landscapes, a bit of everything.
+I’ve always been intrigued by Sri Lanka: it has the beaches, culture, landscapes, and a bit of everything.

-For the best beaches it has to be the south coast from the oceanfront town of Bentota down to the Dutch fortress at Galle – there’s nothing like it.
+For the best beaches, it has to be the south coast from the oceanfront town of Bentota down to the Dutch fortress at Galle – there’s nothing like it.
 The stretches of beach are seemingly endless, and wonderful for long walks, watching the waves crashing in.

-Many of the beaches feel genuinely untouched and I saw few fellow travellers.
+Many of the beaches feel genuinely untouched and I saw few fellow travelers.
 The beachside hotels lie hidden behind the mangroves that line the beach, and you won’t find any sunloungers littering the sand.

 When I was on Bentota beach it coincided with Poya, a public Buddhist holiday that occurs on the full moon.
 Families were dotted along the beach playing cricket and enjoying picnics, creating a relaxed, friendly atmosphere.
 With no tourist shops or T-shirt stalls, this felt like a very genuine experience and I was privileged to share the holiday with them.

-Which were your favourite beach hotels?
+Which were your favorite beach hotels?

 On the south coast, my favourite hotel was Saman Villas.
 Set on a rocky outcrop jutting out into the sea, it sits between two stretches of beach that recede into the horizon.
 On arriving, I was ushered into a little secret garden area sheltered by trees.
 As you’re led up a set of stairs to reception, the landscape opens up below you and you’re greeted by a view right across the hotel grounds to the sea below.

 The accommodation is spread out across the property and it maintains an authentic feel with local artisan touches and traditional textiles.
 The rooms are generous and split level with separate sitting areas and outdoor showers.
-I recommend opting for one of the suites, which include a private pool.
+I recommend opting for one of the suites, which includes a private pool.
 Swimming to the edge of my pool, I watched the ocean lap beneath me, sundowner in hand.